JYOTHY-DAS/Data-Analysis-Class-Notes/Day7.md

 ---

 ### Plane
+A flat, 2-dimensional surface in 3-dimensional space.
+- In 2D space: The "plane" is the entire space itself because there's only two dimensions.
+- In 3D space: A plane is a 2D surface, like a sheet of paper or a tabletop.
+  - Example: Imagine a flat sheet of paper that extends infinitely in two directions.
+This is a plane in 3D space.
 - In **3D space** (i.e k = 3):
   - The equation $$ w1 * x1 + w2 * x2 + w3 * x3 = 0 $$ represents a **plane passing through the origin**.
   - Adding a constant 'c' gives $$ w1 * x1 + w2 * x2 + w3 * x3 + c = 0 $$ , the **general equation of a plane in 3D**.